Euphoria in Puerto Rico as mass protests force governor to resign

 Others, like Elias Natal’s girlfriend, were more measured.

-“I’m really, really, really, really happy, but I know we need to stay right here, screaming,” said Julie Rivera, 21, already planning to return on Thursday to protest against the woman Rosselló tapped to succeed him.
+“I’m really, really, really, really happy, but I know we need to stay right here, screaming,” said Julie Rivera, 21, who was already planning to return on Thursday to protest against the woman Rosselló tapped to succeed him.

 Puerto Rico Secretary of Justice Wanda Vazquez, a 59-year-old former district attorney, was too close to Rosselló, according to Rivera.

+After celebrating late into the night, protesters plan to rally at 9 a.m. on Wednesday in the city’s financial district to mark the governor’s resignation and make clear their opposition to Vazquez.

-Rosselló’s term as governor has seen the island hit with back-to-back 2017 hurricanes that killed thousands of people and wreaked widespread destruction just months after the U.S. territory filed for bankruptcy.
+Rosselló’s term as governor has seen the island hit with back-to-back 2017 hurricanes that killed thousands of people and wreaked widespread destruction, just months after the U.S. territory filed for bankruptcy.

 Weary of crisis and a decade-long recession, Puerto Ricans were angered when U.S. authorities on July 10 accused two former Rosselló administration officials of pocketing federal money through government contracts.